 Winter Faire

-Winter Faire was the largest community event of the year in our school's history, and we are excited to bring it back this year after being unable to offer this festive event since 2019.
-It has been a gorgeous seasonal gift to both our school, our alumni and their families and the broader Bellingham community.
-As the darkness of winter reaches its peak, the school’s grounds and classrooms are brightened with sparkling lights, evergreen boughs, and the entire school is magically transformed.
+Winter Faire is the largest community event of the year!
+It has been a gorgeous seasonal gift to both our school, our alumni and their families, and the broader Bellingham community.
+As the darkness of winter reaches its peak, the school’s grounds and classrooms are brightened with sparkling lights, evergreen boughs, and the entire campus is magically transformed.

-Part celebration, part outreach, parents from every class have joined together to create the Gnome Village, the Wooden Spoon Cafe (brimming with delicious hot soups and cookies and a stage filled with beautiful music), and the palace of the Snow Fairy.
+Part celebration, part outreach, parents from every class join together to create the Gnome Village, the Wooden Spoon Cafe (brimming with delicious hot drinks, cookies, and a stage filled with beautiful music), and the palace of the Crystal Fairy.

-Classrooms become craft rooms where one can learn to make Waldorf-style items such as beeswax candles and wax paper stars, or purchase handmade items by local artisans.
+Classrooms become craft rooms where one can learn to make Waldorf-style items such as beeswax candles and wax paper stars, or purchase handmade items by local artisans & vendors.
 A highlight for many are the magical puppet shows which are lovingly staged by our talented Early Childhood teachers.

 Winter Offering